 Don’t limit yourself by adding character to your look with just colour.
 If you decide to opt for a bit of print then pair your blazer with classic black jean.
 It’s the best colour to compliment most prints, as black lowers the attention that can be drawn to your blazer, let alone level out the tones in your outfit.
 Additionally, with the perks of looking suave with black denim, this is look is easy to transition from season to season.

-Men’s Casual Blazer Outfits For Inspiration
+Inspiration For Casual Blazer Outfits

 Can you Wear a Suit Jacket with Jeans?